 Kai Havertz: Arsenal forward's hamstring injury deepens crisis, so what does Mikel Arteta do in attack now?

-Arsenal fear Kai Havertz could miss the rest of the season after injuring his hamstring during their training camp in Dubai; Gunners are already without Bukayo Saka, Gabriel Jesus and Gabriel Martinelli having opted not to strengthen their attack in January
+Arsenal have confirmed Kai Havertz will miss the rest of the season after injuring his hamstring while training in Dubai; Gunners are already without Bukayo Saka, Gabriel Jesus and Gabriel Martinelli having not strengthened their attack in January

 Only last week, after the January transfer window had closed without the addition of a forward to his Arsenal squad, Mikel Arteta spoke about the need to be "flexible" in attack to cope with the absences of Bukayo Saka and Gabriel Jesus.